lorenzo7741/copula/README.md

 ## Gaussian Copulae

 The Gaussian Copula is a special type of copula that uses a Gaussian distribution (normal distribution) to model the dependency structure between random variables.
  The Gaussian Copula has become increasingly popular in finance as a tool to measure credit risk and to calculate Value at Risk (VaR).
-A multivariate normal distribution with correlation matrix C can be expressed as a Gaussian copula with covariance matrix Σ, where Σ is any matrix such that ΣΣ^T = C.
+A multivariate normal distribution with correlation matrix C can be expressed as a Gaussian copula with covariance matrix $Σ, where $Σ is any matrix such that $ΣΣ^T = C$.

 Each element of the correlation matrix for a Gaussian Copula is bounded between -1 and 1.
 The parameter ρ represents the correlation coefficient between the two variables, and is given